what are best tournaments?

 At our tournaments high school students compete in five public speech and debate categories in English – Poetry, Prose, Duo, Oratory, World Schools Debate.
 You can read more about the events and their rules here.
-Tournaments are spread over the course of a weekend, usually hosted by a high school, though previous tournaments have been held at the American University in Bulgaria and Sofia University.
+Tournaments are spread over the course of a weekend, usually hosted by a high school, though previous tournaments have been held at various universities across Bulgaria.

 Rounds last approximately one hour.
 During a round, you will either see six individual students (competing in one of Oratory, Prose or Poetry), six teams of two students (competing in Duo), or two teams of three students (competing in Debate) in the room you are assigned to.
 In the first two cases the students will stand up, face you and the audience, and deliver their performance, complying with the appropriate rules for their category.
 There is a predetermined order to their performances.
 In Debate, the two teams will take seats at the front of the room facing each other and conduct a one-hour debate, each team defending a predetermined side of a topic announced in advance.

 Due to the size of BEST Tournaments we need people fluent in English to help us with judging rounds.
 The judge’s role is to watch all the performances in their assigned room for the round, take notes, and then rank the students/teams from first to last, or to give the win to one of the debate teams.
 Judges are also required to provide constructive feedback to all students.
 All ranking, notetaking and feedback is written down on the judging ballot for the round, which we provide.
 Judging ballots are given to students at the end of the tournament so they can see their feedback , address the weak points in their performances and improve for the following tournament.